DataONEorg/d1_python/d1_mn_generic/doc/source/setup-local-final.rst

     $ sudo chmod -R g+w /var/local/dataone/

 Unlike the certificates, the contents of the private keys are sensitive.
-Set them to be readable only by root and follow best practices for security to keep root from being compromised.
+Set them to be readable only by gmn and follow best practices for security to keep root or gmn from being compromised.

   Set the private keys to be readable only by the gmn user::